petabridge/akka-bootcamp/src/Unit-1/lesson4/README.md

 ### Hierarchies enable resilient systems
 A hierarchy allows for different levels of risk and specialization to exist that could not otherwise.

 Think of how an army works.
-An army has a general setting strategy and overseeing everything, but she is usually not going to be on the front line of the battle where there is the most risk.
+An army has a General setting strategy and overseeing everything, but she is usually not going to be on the front line of the battle where there is the most risk.
 However, she has wide leverage and guides everything.
 At the same time, there are lower-ranking soldiers who are on the front lines, doing risky operations and carrying out the orders that they receive.

 This is exactly how an actor system operates.